-During the 3 year project we plan to:
+During the 3 year project (2010 – 2015) we :

 The Swedish Inheritance Fund granted us funding for the first project year in april 2011.
 During this year we are in the process of developing solutions for adapting ready-made garments to a seated positions.